mdelapenya/lpn/README.md

   lpn deploy [command]

 Available Commands:
-  nightly     Deploys files or a directory to Liferay Portal's deploy folder in the container run by lpn release     Deploys files or a directory to Liferay Portal's deploy folder in the container run by lpn
+  commerce    Deploys files or a directory to Liferay Portal's deploy folder in the container run by lpn nightly     Deploys files or a directory to Liferay Portal's deploy folder in the container run by lpn release     Deploys files or a directory to Liferay Portal's deploy folder in the container run by lpn